 A mathematical model and forecast for the coronavirus disease COVID-19 in Spain

 In table.
-1 the calculated and actual values of the main indicators of coronavirus outbreak in Spain for the whole forecast period are indicated, absolute and relative errors of daily forecasts and mean absolute error MAE and mean absolute percentage error MAPE as a whole.
+1 the calculated and actual values of the main indicators of coronavirus outbreak in Spain for 16-day forecast period are indicated, absolute and relative errors of daily forecasts and mean absolute error MAE and mean absolute percentage error MAPE of 16-day forecast.

-Table.
-2 shows the same data for the case fatality rates I(TC) and I(CC), as well as the progress indicator IP.
+Table.2 shows the same data for the fatality rates I(TC), I(CC) and progress indicator IP.

 Fig. 3–6 indicate as follows:

-– actual trajectories of the main indicators of the coronavirus outbreak in Spain until May 21, 2020;
+– actual trajectories of the main indicators of the coronavirus outbreak in Spain;

-– confidence intervals limits (ranges of possible deviations of the 10-days point forecast with a significance level of p=0.01).
+– confidence intervals limits (ranges of possible deviations of the 16-days point forecast with a significance level of p=0.05).

 The graphs in Fig. 9–12 reflect as follows: